preciofishbone/OmniaDocsG2/blocks/process-blocks/process-status/index.rst

 Process status block
 =======================================

-This block is available in Omnia 6.12 and later.
-It can be used in a process context to set and view the status for a step in the process.
+This block can be used in a process context to set and view the status for a step in the process.
 Mainly for use in Teams.

 Here's an user example.
 The user selcts a process step and can then see or edit the status for that step.